Local Calibration: Metrics and Recalibration: Experiments

 \subsection{Downstream Fairness Performance}

 \paragraph{Experimental Setup} In many fairness-related applications, it is important to show that a model is well-calibrated for all sensitive subgroups of a given population.
 For example, when predicting the crime rate of a neighborhood, a model should not be considered well-calibrated if it consistently underestimates the crime rate for neighborhoods of one demographic, while overestimating the crime rate for neighborhoods of a different demographic.
 Therefore, in this section, we examine the worst-case group-wise miscalibration of a classifier, as measured by the maximum group-wise MCE when evaluated only on sensitive sub-groups.
 We consider the following experimental settings: \begin{enumerate}[noitemsep,topsep=0pt] \item UCI Communities and Crime: Predict whether a neighborhood's crime rate is higher than the median; group neighborhoods by their plurality race (White, Black, Asian, Indian, Hispanic).
 60 random seeds for model training. \item CelebA: Predict a person's hair color (bald, black, blond, brown, gray, other); group people by hair type (bald, receding hairline, bangs, straight, wavy, other).
 20 random seeds for model training. \item CelebA: Predict a person's hair type; group people by their hair color; inverse of Setting 2.
-20 random seeds for model training. \end{enumerate}
+20 random seeds for model training. \item COMPAS Criminal Recidivism: Predict whether an individual commits another violent crime within 2 years; group individuals based on race.
+60 random seeds for model training. \end{enumerate}

 For each task, we train a classifier (see Appendix \ref{appendix:details} for full details) and recalibrate its output confidences using each of the recalibration methods.